tyler-ruff/blazed-publishing/index.md

    - Other published documents not released as part of a quarterly publication.

 Blazed Publishing is a business division of the Blazed Labs company.
 This division is responsible for publishing text, media, and software for the Blazed Labs company.

-For more examples and information, please visit the following articles:
+For a quick overview of our work and process, please refer to the following articles:

 1. **[[Exploring the features of Enjoyment work]]**
 2. **[[Example Page to View Markdown Rendering]]**